 It is also important to use good quality sprinklers and drippers.

 The most important part of water conservation in the garden is soil preparation.
-On Adelaide's soils it is vital to create a well drained soil that retains water at depth.
+It is vital to create a well drained soil that retains water at depth.
 Treatment of the clay soils varies from that of sandy soils but putting 100mm of sandy loam over them is definitely not the way!